mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

 * Segment

    A segment can only be copied once from one sandbox to another.
-Subsequent requests to copy the segment will fail.
 Once a segment is copied, it is not editable on the destination sandbox.

 * Schema